mathurin186/mathurin186/README.md

 I'm a previous Cloud/DevOps Engineer. and I'm located in the San Francisco Bay Area in sunny California.
 Currently, I'm working as an Enterprise Sales Engineer for Sysdig.
 You can add me on <a href="https://www.linkedin.com/in/mathurinkasten/">LinkedIn.</a>

 Most of my work on GitHub is public so that you can see what I'm capable of.
-That, and, it works well with my personal Blog.
+That, and it works well with my personal Blog.

-### Things that I've acomplished
+### Current Certifications
 - [x] Pass AWS Solutions Architect Associate
 - [x] Pass AWS SysOps Administrator
 - [x] Pass Kubernetes Certified Administrator
 - [x] Pass Kubernetes Certified Security Specialist (CKS)
 - [x] Pass Hashicorp Terraform Associate
 - [x] Pass Slack Certified Developer

+### Current Projects
+🔭 I’m currently working on ways to Secure Kubernetes Clusters

 ----------------